Dancing with the Stars (American TV series): 10th anniversary special

 On April 28, 2015, during season 20, a special pre-recorded episode aired as a 10th anniversary special with many former stars and professional dancers returning to the ballroom.
-Many past stars performed and reflected on their time on the show.
+Many former stars performed and reflected on their time on the show.
 Patti LaBelle, Amber Riley, and Lil' Kim performed LaBelle's "Lady Marmalade".
 The show closed with the largest number of people dancing in the show's history as stars, pros, hosts, and judges were all out on the dance floor.

-Dancing With the Stars: The Pros' Most Memorable Dances
+Dancing with the Stars: The Pros' Most Memorable Dances

-Brandon Armstrong, Cheryl Burke, Kym Herjavec, and Derek Hough hosted the Dancing With the Stars: The Pros' Most Memorable Dances where they showed the 20 most memorable dances in the history of the show's thirty seasons.
+Brandon Armstrong, Cheryl Burke, Kym Herjavec, and Derek Hough hosted the Dancing with the Stars: The Pros' Most Memorable Dances where they showed the 20 most memorable dances in the history of the show's thirty seasons.
 It premiered on Disney+ on September 8, 2022.